TPTPWDotACoEMW/globin/README.txt

     The cutscenes in the latest version of World of Goo use a different type of binary.
 This means that custom cutscenes will be skipped, and overriden cutscenes will crash the game.
 This is prevented by preserving the resources file of each vanilla cutscene.
-These cutscenes can still be modified by directly modifying the resources directly, however.
+These cutscenes can still be modified by modifying the resources directly, however.

 ~~~